 - Harvest: Gather leaves and sprigs as needed.

 SAGE.
-Use fresh or dried leaves for stuffings, rabbit, chicken, roast turkey, baked fish, pork chops and meats, eggs or vegetables.
+Use fresh or dried leaves for stuffings, rabbits, chicken, roast turkey, baked fish, pork chops and meats, eggs, or vegetables.
 Slightly bitter flavor.

 - Grow: Start from seeds or stem cuttings or divide established plants; full sun; space 30 inches apart.
 Slow to begin growing.
 Renew every 3 to 4 years.